zotanna/python-p4-building-get-api/README.md

 have the freedom to design your API as you see fit — just think about what kind of data you need for your frontend application.

-Let's make one more small adjustment to the controller.
+Let's make another small adjustment to our view.
 By default, Flask sets a [response header][response header] with the `Content-Type: text/html`, since in general, web servers are used to send HTML content to browsers.
 Our server, however, will be used to send JSON data, as you've seen above.
 We can indicate